MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netconfiguration/nf-netconfiguration-netconfigurationquerylinklayeraddress.md

-The **NetConfigurationQueryLinkLayerAddress** method retrieves the software-configurable link layer address that was stored in the registry for a NIC.
+The **NetConfigurationQueryLinkLayerAddress** function retrieves the software-configurable link layer address that was stored in the registry for a NIC.

 ## -parameters